Coproporphyrinogen I

 Coproporphyrinogen I is an isomer of coproporphyrinogen III, a metabolic intermediate in the normal biosynthesis of heme.
 The compound is not normally produced by the human body; its production and accumulation causes a type of porphyria.

 The difference between coproporphyrinogen I and III is the arrangements of the four carboxyethyl ("P" groups) and the four methyl groups ("M" groups).
 The I isomer has the sequence MP-MP-MP-MP, whereas in the III isomer it is MP-MP-MP-PM, with the last two side chains reversed.

 Biosynthesys

 Coproporphyrinogen I is not produced in the normal porphyrin biosynthesis pathway.
-However, if the enzyme uroporphyrinogen-III cosynthaseis missing or inactive, the compound uroporphyrinogen I is produced instead of uroporphyrinogen III.
+However, if the enzyme uroporphyrinogen-III cosynthase is missing or inactive, the compound uroporphyrinogen I is produced instead of uroporphyrinogen III.
 The enzyme uroporphyrinogen III decarboxylase will also act on the I isomer, producing coproporphyrinogen I:

 The reaction entails the conversion of the four carboxymethyl (acetic acid) side chains to methyl groups, with release of four molecules of carbon dioxide.

 Unlike the III isomer, coproporphyrinogen I (which is cytotoxic) is not further processed by the body, and accumulates.
 This situation occurs in the pathological condition called congenital erythropoietic porphyria.